Juan-Jones/earnonlinemoney/content/blog/best-blog-platforms.md

 ### 4. Blogger

-Blogger, one of the oldest services in the industry, remains popular due to its simplicity and association with Google.
+Blogger.com, one of the oldest services in the industry, remains popular due to its simplicity and association with Google.
 It is an ideal option for hobbyists and new writers who want to get their content online quickly without investing time or money in setup.
 With its integration with Google AdSense, monetization becomes easier, though the platform’s lack of modern design and limited customization options may not appeal to professionals aiming to scale their work.

 ### 5. Medium